Skip to Main Content

 • Record-only deposits

-The Libraries offers researchers on campus access to WyoScholar as a platform for providing and preserving access to Wyoming researchers' data online.
-The Libraries can help you deposit your data into WyoScholar.
+The Wyoming Data Repository supports self-submission of data.
 All deposits receive a unique, permanent identifier in the form of a DOI.
 Researchers can also track metrics for their data, get DOIs for publishers before the data is made public, and even place embargos on their data.

 To Deposit

 In order to ensure complete records, all deposits must be reviewed before they are accepted to the repository.
 Certain information is required in order to complete the record.
-All of this information should be provided in the ReadMe file which accompanies your deposit.
-A ReadMe file provides information about a data file and is intended to help ensure that the data can be correctly interpreted, by yourself at a later date or by others when sharing or publishing data.
+You will be prompted to provide this information in fields on the submission form, and should also include this information in a ReadMe file that accompanies your deposit.
+A ReadMe file provides information about a data file and is intended to help ensure that the data can be correctly interpreted by those that encounter it.
 There is a ReadMe template available on this page.
 For more information about ReadMe’s, check out this workshop from the Digital Scholarship Center or this page on Metadata and ReadMes.

 Title: Provide a title for the dataset.